JanaSaadawi/Riyadh-Marathon-2022-Dataset-EDA/README.md

 Visualization: Use various plots to visualize the data and uncover patterns.
 Feature Engineering: Create new features that might be useful for further analysis.

+You can find the dataset in this link : https://www.kaggle.com/datasets/majedalhulayel/riyadh-marathon-2022-results-saudi-arabia